The Cottingley Cuckoo

-The Cottingley Cuckoo is an urban fantasy and horror novel by English writer Alison Littlewood using the pen name A. J. Elwood.
+The Cottingley Cuckoo is an urban fantasy and horror novel by A. J. Elwood, pen name of English writer Alison Littlewood.
 It was first published in the United Kingdom in April 2021 by Titan Books.
 The book was inspired by the 1920 Cottingley fairy photographs, and is about Rose, a caregiver at the Sunnyside Care Home in the 2020s who is shown letters by a resident that were written in the 1920s soon after the fairy photographs were published.
 In the letters, the author claims to have also seen fairies, and maintains that he has proof of their existence.

 The Cottingley Cuckoo evolved from Cottingley, a novella Littlewood wrote in 2017, and is a collection of the 1920s letters.

 Plot summary

 In the 2020s, Rose starts working as a caregiver at the Sunnyside Care Home.
 She is tasked with looking after an elderly lady, Charlotte Favell, but soon discovers that Mrs. Favell is unlike any of the other residents at the home.
 She is formidable and mysterious, and Rose is intimidated by her.
 One day, Mrs. Favell shows Rose an old letter written in 1921 by Lawrence Fenton to Arthur Conan Doyle.
 At the time, Conan Doyle had recently published photographs that cousins Frances Griffiths and Elsie Wright had allegedly taken of fairies in Cottingley.
 In the letter Fenton says that he, his daughter-in-law, Charlotte, and his seven-year-old granddaughter, Harriet have also seen and photographed fairies.
 He further states that they found a dead fairy and took it home as proof of their existence.
 Even though, many years later, Griffiths and Wright's photographs were revealed to be fakes, Rose is captivated by the letter and its implications.

 Over a period of weeks, Mrs. Favell teases Rose with more letters.
 Having not received a response from Conan Doyle, Fenton wrote a series of letters to Edward Gardner, an associate of Conan Doyle.
 In these letters, Fenton reveals the true nature of fairies, that they are not pretty little winged people, but are the dangerous and vindictive creatures from folklore.
 He tells Gardner that he believes Charlotte is being held captive by fairies, and that the woman in his house is not his daughter-in-law, but a changeling.
 In another letter, Fenton tells Gardner that Harriet has gone to the fairies.